Nutrition facts label: Canada

 In Canada, a standardized "Nutrition Facts" label was introduced as part of regulations passed in 2003, and became mandatory for most prepackaged food products on December 12, 2005.
 (Smaller businesses were given until December 12, 2007, to make the information available.)
 In accordance with food packaging laws in the country, all information, including the nutrition label, must be written in both English and French, the country's two official languages.
 The province of Québec has specific requirements in regards to bilingual packaging, most notably being that the French language must be the prominent language on product labels.

 Canadian regulation tightly controls the manner in which the nutrition fact table (NFT) data are laid out.
 There is a variety of possible formats for use on a given food package.
 A hierarchy is used to select among the formats (28 main formats, and 2–7 sub-formats for each).
 This results in standard (vertical) formats being considered for use before horizontal and linear formats.
 The selection hierarchy also allows the NFT to occupy no more than 15% of the physical package's available display area (ADS), but never to be smaller than a format that would be less than 15% of ADS.
 In practice, determining the ADS of a package, and selecting the appropriate NFT format, can be a detailed calculation.

+Beginning January 2026, prepackaged foods must also display a front-of-package advisory label if they contain certain amounts of saturated fats, sodium, or sugars.